Mari Bårdseng Løvseth

 Mari Bårdseng Løvseth (born 3 June 2000) is a Norwegian sport shooter.
 Her achievements include winning a team gold medal at the 2023 European Games.
 She was also part of the Norwegian teams who won a gold medal at the 2022 ISSF World Cup in Baku, and a bronze medal at the 2022 European 25/50 m Events Championships in Wrocław.

 At the 2023 ISSF World Shooting Championships in Baku, she won a silver medal in 50 m rifle prone team, along with Jenny Stene and Jeanette Hegg Duestad, closely behind the Swiss winning team.

-In May 2024 she won a team silver medal for Norway (behind Switzerland) in 50 metre rifle match at the 2024 European Championships 25m & 50m events in Osijek, along with teammates Jeanette Hegg Duestad and Jenny Stene.
+In May 2024 she won four team silver medals for Norway in 50 metre prone and 3-position events at the European Championships in Osijek, along with teammates Jeanette Hegg Duestad, Jenny Stene and Henrik Larsen.

+In March 2025 at the European 10 m Events Championships in Osijek, Løvseth won a gold medal in team air rifle, along with Amalie Evensen and Jeanette Hegg Duestad, setting a new European Record of 1896.9.